V-Disc: History

 Many V-Discs contained spoken-word introductions by bandleaders and musicians wishing good luck and prayers for the soldiers.
 Glenn Miller in December 1943, introduced a record by saying, "This is Captain Glenn Miller speaking for the Army Air Force's Training Command Orchestra and we hope that you soldiers of the Allied forces enjoy these V-Discs that we're making just for you."
 The Jubilee series, hosted by comedian Ernie "Bubbles" Whitman, was provided for black servicemen.
 The banter between Whitman and guests sometimes ventured into risque and racial humor, including the use of the ethnic slur "ofay" to refer to whites.
 In addition to a window into black entertainment styles, the Jubilee series chronicled the development of swing music on the cusp of bebop.
 V-disc recordings provide important archives of the Billy Eckstine Orchestra and the International Sweethearts of Rhythm.
 The "V" stands for "Victory" although Vincent said the "V" stood for "Vincent".

 The V-Disc program ended in 1949.
 Audio masters and stampers were destroyed.
 Leftover V-Discs at bases and on ships were discarded.
 On some occasions, the FBI and the Provost Marshal's Office confiscated and destroyed V-Discs that servicemen had smuggled home.
-An employee at a Los Angeles record company served a prison sentence for the illegal possession of over 2,500 V-Discs.
+An employee at a Los Angeles record company served a short prison sentence for the illegal possession of over 2,500 V-Discs.